Dawoozies/OOP-Assignment-1/Part2/Answers.md

 11. False: Broken code should not be commited to the main branch, if a developer knows the code is broken but needs to commit for some reason then they should push it to a branch
 12. True: If a developer has completed work on some change which is stable then they should commit before beginning a new task, as the newly added code may for one reason or another need to be reverted and won't overlap and cause issues with other systems.
-13. DevOps: Standing for Development and Operations, is a methodology in software dev to integrate software development teams and IT teams.
+13. DevOps: Standing for Development and Operations, is a methodology in software dev to automate and integrate software development teams and IT teams
 14.

 GitHub: